On the number of terms in the COS method for European option pricing: Numerical experiments

-For the FMLS model we use the parameters $\alpha=1.5597$ and $\sigma=0.1486$, these values are taken from \cite{carr2003finite}, who calibrated the FMLS model to real market data.
-We then compute the price of a European call option with maturity $T=1$, $S_{0}=K=100$ and $r=0$ using the Carr-Madan formula.
+We test Theorem \ref{thm:asy}(ii) for the density of the log-returns in the FMLS model, which belongs to the family of stable densities and has heavy tails.
+For the FMLS model we use the parameters $\alpha=1.5597$ and $\sigma=0.1486$: these values are taken from \citet{carr2003finite}, who calibrated the FMLS model to real market data.
+We use the same reference price for the time-0 price of a European call option with maturity $T=1$, $S_{0}=K=100$ and $r=0$ as in Section \ref{subsec:FMLS-model}.